sfera-labs/iono-rp-d16-arduino/README.md

 - Connect the USB cable to Iono RP D16
 - Release the BOOTSEL button

-Hit the Arduino IDE's upload button, the sketch will be transferred and start to run.
+Select "UF2 Board" as upload Port then hit the Arduino IDE's upload button, the sketch will be transferred and start to run.

 After the first upload, the board will appear under the standard Serial ports list and will automatically reset and switch to bootloader mode when hitting the IDE's upload button as with any other Arduino boards.